FACTBOX-Europe's fight to make farming subsidies 'green' | Headlines

 The Common Agricultural Policy (CAP), worth around a third of the EU's 2021-2027 budget, will spend 387 billion euros ($474 billion) on payments to farmers and support for rural development.
 The new rules will apply from 2023.
 Farming accounts for 10% of EU greenhouse gas emissions, but the 27 EU member states and the European Parliament have squabbled for three years over what to do about it.

-Roughly 80% of CAP payments go to 20% of the beneficiaries, mostly big landowners and agro-industrial firms, and the reform is also intended to route more money to smaller farms.
+Roughly 80% of CAP payments go to 20% of the beneficiaries, with big landowners and agro-industrial firms receiving much of the cash.
+The reform is also intended to route more money to smaller farms.
 Here are the key parts of the deal:

 Any funds below those limits that are not spent on eco-schemes must be spent on green measures in other areas.
 Eco-schemes could, for instance, mean restoring wetlands to absorb CO2, or organic farming.
 Parliament had wanted a 30% share, while member states' starting point was 20%.